Interpretation Guidelines Manual British Columbia Employment Standards Act and Regulations

 Any leave under Part 6 is a statutory entitlement, not something that may or may not be granted at the discretion of the employer.
 Leaves under this Part are available to employees regardless of how long they have been employed.

-An employer gives Alice notice of termination immediately upon her return to work after pregnancy leave, merely because the employer prefers the replacement employee.
-This is a contravention of s.54, because the employer’s action was caused by an absence authorized by this Act.
+An employer gives Alice notice of termination immediately upon her return to work after her pregnancy leave because the employer prefers the replacement employee.
+This is a contravention of s.54, because the employer’s action was related to an absence authorized by this Act.

-The employer has a statutory obligation to allow the employee an orderly return to work at the end of the leave, or jury duty, to the position held by the employee before taking the leave, or a comparable position.
+The employer must arrange an orderly return to work for the employee at the end of the leave.
+The employer must place the employee back into the position held by the employee before taking the leave, or a comparable position.
 The burden is on the employer to establish that they attempted to recall the employee.

 The requirements of this section extend beyond simply allowing the employee to return to work.